CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

 When complete click "Send" and your message will go to the inbox's of the selected recipients.

-**Alert Types** - There are serveral different types of messages that you can receive in your inbox:
+**Alert Types** - There are several different types of messages that you can receive in your inbox:

  - **Task** - A task has an action that you need to perform in order to close it.
 When you open a Task, there will always be one or more Actions you can take to close the task.
 Unread tasks will appear with <span style="color:darkorange">orange</span> text to make them visually distinct from other alert types
  - **Alert** - An alert informs you of a system event directly related to you,  such as the completion of an upload you initiated.